Sage-Bionetworks/portalsDocs/articles/uploading_in_bulk.md

 #### Validate the Manifest

-The format of the manifest file (called 'manifest.tsv' in this example) can be validated prior to uploading by using the parameter `dry_run = True` in `syncToSynapse`:
+The format of the manifest file (called 'filesToUpload.tsv' in this example) can be validated prior to uploading by using the parameter `dryRun = True` in `syncToSynapse`:

 {% highlight python %}
 # Load required libraries